brummetj/bitly-intern-challenge/README.md

 ```
 * `POST Request`
 * `r.HandleTweetBitlyUpdate("/tweets")`
-  * This will retrieve a response from `/1.1/statuses/update.json` in the twitter API.
+  * This will retrieve a response from `/1.1/statuses/update.json` in the Twitter API.

 Test Response from `HandleTweetBitlyUpdate("/tweets")`